It can have the following values:

 Note: Browsers might allow users to change the directionality of

 <textarea>s in order to assist with authoring content.
-Chrome and Safari provide a directionality option in the contextual menu of input fields while Internet Explorer and Edge use the key combinations Ctrl + Left Shift and Ctrl + Right Shift.
+Chrome and Safari provide a directionality option in the contextual menu of input fields while Legacy Edge uses the key combinations Ctrl + Left Shift and Ctrl + Right Shift.
 Firefox uses Ctrl/Cmd + Shift + X but does NOT update the

 dir attribute value.